JayArrowz/JaySyiPker/README.md

                            ms delay between each login
 ```

-To add a new client implement the interface `IStatefulLoginProvider` a example is shown inside `MythicalPSLoginProvider`
+To add a new client implement the interface `IStatefulLoginProvider` and modifiy the `LoginCommand.java` file to instaniate your new implemented provider.
+An example impl of `IStatefulLoginProvider` is shown inside `MythicalPSLoginProvider`